Reilamos/Amazon_Vine_Analysis/README.md

 ### Deliverable 1

-In Deliverable 1 we are tasked with extrating the dataset using google Colab with PySpark.
+In Deliverable 1 we are tasked with extracting the dataset using google Colab with PySpark.
 I chose dataset: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Furniture_v1_00.tsv.gzCreated

 Multiple dataframes were created for the dataset.